rubensworks/article-privacy-decentralized/content/background.md

 Query engines could use these summaries as an index structure that enables them to identify the sources that are needed to answer specific queries, which reduces the range of sources that need to be queried.

-In the context of this work, we extend existing query optimisation approaches by introducing an framework for privacy-preserving aggregation.
+In the context of this work, we extend existing query optimisation approaches by introducing an framework for efficient privacy-preserving federated query execution.

 ### Approximate Membership Functions